 What are the campaign goals?

-The greater campus community, which includes, but is not limited to students, faculty, and administration, will benefit from participating in the ACT campaign.
-One of the most important aspects of this campaign is educating undergraduates early in their
+The greater campus community, which includes, but is not limited to, students, faculty, and administration, will benefit from participating in the ACT campaign.
+One of the most important aspects of this campaign is educating undergraduates early in their college careers.

 Our goal is to bring together whites and people of color who identify with minority groups so that we can learn together as a community.